-He was scheduled to face Shawn Michaels at Wrestlemania 22 before his death.
-It was a dream match between two of the worlds best wrestlers and one of the few matches that every wrestling fans rues that they missed out on.
+Guerrero was scheduled to face Shawn Michaels at Wrestlemania 22 before his death.
+It was a dream match between two of the world’s best wrestlers, and one of the few matches that every wrestling fans rues that they missed out on.

 As Tazz on commentary cried “Eddie Cheated!”, the Mexican superstar pinned the champion to win his first and only world title in WWE.

-It was an emotional moment one both Brock Lesnar and Eddie Guerrero will never forget.
+It was an emotional moment, one both Brock Lesnar and Eddie Guerrero will never forget.
 It would be Guerrero’s only world title win in the WWE, as he passed away just one year later.

 Brock Lesnar on Eddie Guerrero